pasqualevitiello/wp-pronamic-cookies/readme.txt

 1. Upload 'wp-pronamic-cookies-demo' to the '/wp-content/plugins/' directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Cache plugins compatibility ==

+To make wotk this plugin with caching plugins, you may need to configure them correctly.
+The main problem is with page cache.
+For instance, to make it work with W3 Total Cache go to Page Cache -> Rejected cookies and add there the name of the cookie used by this plugin (in my case "cookie_notice_accepted").

 == Contribute ==